The RFDS in QLD

 Health promotion underpins all of the RFDS’s health services and covers health promotion and illness prevention, as well as community capacity building.Read more

-The RFDS is continuing to develop its social and emotional wellbeing, and mental health services, to assist in addressing the health needs of those in rural and remote areas.Read more
+The RFDS is continuing to develop its mental health and wellbeing services to assist in addressing the health needs of those in rural and remote areas.Read more

-RFDS (Queensland Section) has a fleet of 19 aeromedical aircraft comprising 14 Beechcraft King Air B200 Series, two Cessna C208 and three new King Air B350C, which will be introduced to the fleet in late 2016.Our Fleet
+RFDS (Queensland Section) has a fleet of 20 aeromedical aircraft comprising 17 Beechcraft King Air B200 Series and three King Air B350C.Our Fleet

 Brisbane RFDS Base

 The RFDS Brisbane Base commenced operations out of Queensland Ambulance's Terminal at Brisbane Airport, on 3 July 1995, with the current base location commencing operations next door in 1998.